lammpstutorials/lammpstutorials.github.io/inputs/level1/README.md

 Level 1 is meant for LAMMPS beginners.
+There is also a level 0 for absolute new users.